 · Avoid using alphanumeric characters like —, &, or +.

 5. Create Content For Humans

 Your website’s primary motivation should be to fulfill this purpose.
 It is crucial to have a content-rich website to complement other SEO efforts.
+Other than creating relevant content, make sure to Optimize old Content as well as it can significantly boost your SEO efforts.
 Because of the increasing number of backlinks, it will rank organically on search pages.